 In This Article

-And although economic giants like China have embarked on its culture, Provence lavandin made in France continues to distill its wonderful fragrances with success in our lives!
+And although economic giants like China have entered the lavender cultivation scene, Provence's lavandin from France continues to distill its delightful fragrances successfully into our lives!

-Lavandin and its culture in the South of France
+Lavandin and its Cultivation in the South of France

-Lavandin is the hybrid of the lavender Lavandula augustifolia and the so-called asp lavender, Lavandula latifolia.
-Above all, it represents the response that scientists made to the growing needs for lavender after the Second World War.
+Lavandin is a hybrid of true lavender, Lavandula augustifolia, and spike lavender, Lavandula latifolia.
+It was developed by scientists as a response to the increasing demand for lavender after the Second World War.

-The lavandin note is a relatively recent raw material compared to many others.
-It does not appear in perfumery until relatively late but is exhaled in masculine or mixed aromatic, woody or oriental juices in search of freshness and floral power.
+The lavandin note is a relatively recent addition to perfumery compared to many other raw materials.
+It has been incorporated into masculine or unisex aromatic, woody, or oriental fragrances in search of freshness and floral potency.

-Lavandin's favorite olfactory family seems to be the fern-aromatic family.
-Sometimes installed among the top notes, sometimes installed according to the heart notes, lavandin propels its aromatic fragrances among the creations of perfumers.
-Tom Ford's Lavender Palm combines lavandin with lavender, bergamot, sage and lemon to offer fresh, tangy notes right from the start.
-At Hermès in the pretty fragrance Noir Premier - Terres Aromatique, the lavandin note rubs shoulders with thyme and freesia in the heart.
-For Eau de Lavande by DIPTYQUE, lavandin is of course along with lavender, the flagship piece of the composition which, diffused as a heart note, blends elegantly with spicy heads and woody undertones.
+Lavandin's favorite olfactory family seems to be the fougère-aromatic family.
+Present in either top notes or heart notes, lavandin imparts its aromatic fragrances to perfumers' creations.
+Tom Ford's Lavender Palm combines lavandin with lavender, bergamot, sage, and lemon to offer fresh, tangy notes from the start.
+In Hermès' Noir Premier - Terres Aromatique, the lavandin note mingles with thyme and freesia in the heart.
+For Diptyque's Eau de Lavande, lavandin and lavender take center stage, diffused as a heart note and blending elegantly with spicy top notes and woody undertones.

-Woody Orientals are of course fragrances that passionately exude notes of pure and fresh lavandin in an exotic trail, sometimes spicy but often surprising.
-Antidote by Viktor & Rolf thus offers a cocktail of facets where lavandin appears in the heart to marry flowers, spices and some bitterness of geranium and orange tree.
+Woody Orientals passionately exude notes of pure and fresh lavandin in an exotic, sometimes spicy, and often surprising trail.
+Antidote by Viktor & Rolf offers a multifaceted cocktail where lavandin appears at the heart to marry flowers, spices, and a hint of geranium and orange tree bitterness.

-In addition to these two favorite families, the lavandin note also appears in fragrances that are more difficult to classify such as the woody floral L'Eau by ST Dupont or even the pretty aromatic citrus Eau Intense by Carven.
-However, with the exception of a few rarities, lavandin is mainly intended for masculine or mixed fragrances.
-For the moment
+Beyond these two preferred families, the lavandin note also features in fragrances that are harder to classify, such as the woody floral L'Eau by ST Dupont or the delightful aromatic citrus Eau Intense by Carven.
+However, except for a few rarities, lavandin is primarily intended for masculine or unisex fragrances, at least for now.